Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Introduction

-Recently there have been a lot of research on various properties of powers of homogeneous ideals.
-In particular, there have been a lot of interest on Castelnuovo-Mumford regularity of powers of ideals.
-It was shown by Kodiyalam \cite{vijay} and independently by Cutkosky, Herzog and Trung \cite{CHT99} that if $I$ is a homogeneous ideal in a polynomial ring, then there exist non-negative integers $d, e$ and $s_0$ such that $\reg(I^s) = ds + e$ for all $s \geq s_0$, where $\reg(-)$ denote the Castelnuovo-Mumford regularity.
-Kodiyalam proved that $d \leq \deg(I)$, where $\deg(I)$ denotes the largest degree of a homogeneous minimal generator of $I$.
-In general, the stability index $s_0$ and the constant term $e$ are hard to compute.
-There have been discrete attempts in identifying $s_0$ and $e$ for certain classes of ideals.
-Given a finite simple graph, one can identify the vertices with indeterminates and associate ideals in a polynomial ring, for example, edge ideals and cover ideals (see Section 2 for definition) corresponding to the given graph.
-For edge ideals of various classes of graphs, $e$ and $s_0$ have been computed, see for example \cite{banerjee, huneke, froberg, ha_adam, sean_thesis, jns17, khosh_moradi, kummini, mohammad, nevo_peeva,adam, Villarreal, russ, Zheng}.
-In the case of edge ideals, $d = 2$ and in the known cases, $e$ is connected to combinatorial invariants associated with the graph $G$.
-Not much is known about the regularity of powers of cover ideals.
-Since cover ideal is the Alexander dual of the edge ideal, its regularity is equal to the projective dimension of the edge ideal, \cite{terai99}.
 In \cite{fakhari16}, Seyed Fakhari studied certain homological properties of symbolic powers of cover ideals of very well-covered and bipartite graphs.
-For a finite simple graph $G$ on the vertex set $\{x_1, \ldots, x_n\}$, let $J_G \subset R = K[x_1, \ldots, x_n]$, where $K$ is a field, denote the cover ideal of $G$.
 It was shown that if $G$ is a very well-covered graph and $J_G$ has a linear resolution, then $J_G^{(s)}$ has a linear resolution for all $s \geq 1$.
 Furthermore, it was proved that if $G$ is a bipartite graph with $n$ vertices, then for $s \geq 1$, Hang and Trung, in \cite{ht17}, studied unimodular hypergraphs and proved that if $\mathcal{H}$ is a unimodular hypergraph on $n$ vertices and rank $r$ and $J_{\mathcal{H}}$ is the cover ideal of $\mathcal{H}$, then there exists a non-negative integer $e \leq \dim(R/J_{\mathcal{H}}) - \deg(J_{\mathcal{H}}) + 1$ such that for all $s \geq \frac{rn}{2} + 1$.
 Since bipartite graphs are unimodular, their results hold true in the case of bipartite graphs as well.
 While the first result gives an upper bound for the constant term, the later result gives the upper bound for both the stability index and the constant term.